 The most widely recognized type of cloud service is known as Software as a Service or SaaS.
 SaaS offers a variety of services, such as file storage and backup, web-based email and project management tools.
 With SaaS, users can access, share, store and secure information in “the cloud.”

 Examples of SaaS cloud service providers include Dropbox, G Suite, Microsoft Office 365, Slack, etc.

 |Can easily set up and use SaaS.
 As the software is installed and configured ahead of time on the cloud, you can get started immediately without going through a lengthy deployment process.||SaaS information is stored within the SaaS vendor’s data center and this puts data at risk because there is no way to influence anything regarding how this information is maintained.
 If servers go down or are hacked, there’s very little you can do.|

 |Many businesses choose SaaS because of the regular product updates.||SaaS requires speedy Internet to operate efficiently.
 Otherwise, you could experience issues with lengthy load times and unsynchronized data.|

 |SaaS offers low entry costs which would be suitable for medium to small-sized businesses.||SaaS requires you to share your data with your cloud service providers that could threaten your data privacy and security.|

 |SaaS can scale up and down to meet fast-changing business requirements if your company grows rapidly or finds itself with changing demands.||High potential for vendor lock-in.|

-3. Cloud service comparison: Infrastructure as a Service (IaaS)
+3. Infrastructure as a Service (IaaS) Pros and Cons:

 Infrastructure as a service (IaaS) is an instant computing infrastructure, provisioned and managed over the Internet.
 It serves as the complete data center framework, eliminates the need for resource-intensive and on-site installations.
 IaaS delivers fundamental compute, network, and storage resources to consumers on-demand, over the internet, and on a pay-as-you-go basis.